ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   * "Right room" is the room up the stairs closer to Farron Keep.

-* **Keep perimiter:** The building with the Black Knight and the locked door to the Farron Keep Perimeter bonfire.
+* **Keep perimeter:** The building with the Black Knight and the locked door to the Farron Keep Perimeter bonfire.

 ### Cathedral of the Deep

 * **Path:** The path from Road of Sacrifices to the cathedral proper.

-* **Moat:** The circular path around the base of the area in front of the cathedral, with the Ravenous Crystal Lizard in vanilla.
-Only the lowest part actually has any water.
+* **Moat:** The circular path around the base of the front of the cathedral, with the Ravenous Crystal Lizard and Corpse-Grubs in vanilla.

 * **Graveyard:** The area with respawning enemies up the hill from the Cleansing Chapel bonfire.